Skip to contents

 lambda

 Ridge penalty parameter (default: 0, giving ordinary weighted least squares).
-Higher values shrink covariate coefficients toward zero, with the intercept approaching the weighted mean as lambda -> Inf.
-Useful when some neighborhoods have few analogs relative to the number of covariates.
+Higher values shrink high-variance coefficients toward zero, causing the intercept to approach the weighted mean as lambda -> Inf.
+Useful when some neighborhoods have few analogs relative to the number of covariates, or when covariates are strongly inter-correlated.

 stat